Mix Application Commands#

 start_Empty

-Starts the FlexiBowl® quick emptying sequence
+It starts the FlexiBowl® quick emptying sequence.

 start_Empty ended